paimpozhil/dPanel/README.md

 ##### c) all related containers properly linked together so they can see/talk .

 You can run many website within the same server under different containers on their own Jails with our setup.

-#### Our standard containers allow you to easily start web/mysql servers with various configuration Nginx-phpFPM, apache with php53, mysql individually,etc. They function independently as well so feel free to use them as necessary.
+#### Our standard containers function independently as well so feel free to use them as necessary.

-Standard Containers Available :
+Standard Containers :
 ##### https://github.com/paimpozhil/dPanel/tree/master/stdcontainers

 You can also use dPanel now with CLI , Panel frontend is WIP.